antronerds/r2-tutorials/docs/Using_The_Genome_Browser.md

 ---------------

 1. The R2 Genome browser is a highly interactive application offering several ways to zoom and scroll the genome display.
-In the right upper corner of the screen search for the GTPBP8 gene click go and in the next screen choose “GTP-binding protein 8 isoform 1” by clicking on “VIEW”.
+In the left upper corner of the screen search for the GTPBP8 gene click go and in the next screen choose “GTP-binding protein 8 isoform 1” by clicking on “VIEW”.